 The attitude you project to others about your educational experiences is often a true reflection of yourself as well as our program and college.
 You will get from the experience what you put into it.
 Good luck and we are here to support your learning.

-The MLT Program at Allegany College of Maryland has enjoyed great success as evident by the job placement and certification examination scores below.
-We look forward to your successful journey.
+The MLT Program at Allegany College of Maryland has enjoyed great success as evident by the strong job placement and certification examination pass rates.
+We look forward to your successful journey and being part of our continued successful outcomes.